oarepo/oarepo-model/README.md

 # OARepo model customizations and builders

 This package provides a way of building an Invenio model with user customizations.
-It allows you to add mixins, classes to components, routes and other customizations to the model while ensuring that the model remains consistent, functional and upgradable.
+It allows you to add mixins, classes to components, routes, and other customizations to the model while ensuring that the model remains consistent, functional and upgradable.

 ## High-level API